AdorablePuddle/Pomodero_Timer/README.md

 .venv\Scripts\python.exe main.py work_time rest_time
 ```
 work_time: The number of minutes you want to work for.

 rest_time: The number of minutes you want to rest for.

 The program will keep running until you hit ESC to quit or Spacebar to pause the timer.
+## II.
+I am an idiot.
+It is called a Pomodoro Timer.

+Please subconsciously replace every Pomodero with Pomodoro and please pummel the developer of this app (me) to the ground.
+Thanks.